jeffqchen/RetroTINK-4K-SCART2VGA-Adapter/README.md

 ### Audio

 This adapter does not have a discrete analog audio input, since I wish to make the design as simple as possible.

+If you are using one of my own VGA dongles, audio is already embedded into the VGA cable.

-If you wish to hook up an external analog/digital audio source, please make use of the audio input override feature of the Tink4K and save the changes as your own profile.
+If you wish to run the audio outside the VGA cable, or use your own video connection/cable, simply hook up your audio into other analog/digital audio inputs on the Tink4K, then adjust the audio input override settings in the Tink4K and save the changes as your own profile.

 ------